divisionbyz0rro/Infiniscryption/Spells/README.md

 <details>
 <summary>Changelog</summary>
+1.2.3
+- Bad manifest.json.
+My bad. :(

+1.2.2
+- Updated to be dependent on the Stackable Sigils mod.
+This makes spell creation with modular sigils far more user friendly.

 1.2.1
 - Fixed defect with Attack Up and Attack Down where they were not properly attaching to cards.
 - Fixed defect where sometimes creatures could not be played after casting targeted spells.